Best Medicare Supplement Plans in Wisconsin (2026)

 HOW DO COST-SHARING PLANS COMPARE IN WISCONSIN?

-Wisconsin insurers offer cost-sharing variations and high-deductible options beyond the Basic Plan.
-Here's how these alternative structures work:
+Wisconsin insurers have cost-sharing variations and high-deductible options beyond the Basic Plan.

-• 50% Cost-Sharing Plan: You pay 50% of covered costs and the plan pays 50% until you reach $7,200 out-of-pocket maximum (2026 amount), then the plan covers 100% for the rest of the year.
+• 50% Cost-Sharing Plan: You pay 50% of covered costs until you reach the $7,200 out-of-pocket maximum (2026 amount).
+After that, the plan covers 100% for the rest of the year.
 Similar to Plan K in other states.

 How to Choose the Best Wisconsin Medicare Supplement Company